Rm Command in Linux

 command, rm

-allows you to delete multiple files at once.
-To do that, pass the filenames as arguments separated by space:
+allows you to delete multiple files simultaneously.
+To do that, pass the filenames to the command as arguments separated by space:

 rm filename1 filename2 filename3

 You can use regular expressions to match multiple files.
-For example, to remove all .png
+For instance, to remove all .png

 files in the current directory, you would type: